 TD is the relevant percentage set out in Column 2 of Schedule 2.

-Example 1
+Examples for this subsection:

-A worker loses 40% of the full efficient use of one eye.
+1. A worker loses 40% of the full efficient use of one eye.
 The percentage under subsection (2)(a) is —

-Example 2

-A worker loses the little finger of the left hand, 30% of the full efficient use of one eye and 10% of the full efficient use of the right arm below the elbow.
+2. A worker loses the little finger of the left hand, 30% of the full efficient use of one eye and 10% of the full efficient use of the right arm below the elbow.
 The percentage under subsection (2)(a) is —

-Example 3

-A worker loses 10% of the full efficient use of the back (including thoracic and lumbar spine) and 15% of the full efficient use of the neck (including cervical spine).
+3. A worker loses 10% of the full efficient use of the back (including thoracic and lumbar spine) and 15% of the full efficient use of the neck (including cervical spine).
 The percentage under subsection (2)(a) (for the purposes of section 93E(4) only) is —

 (5) If the worker and the employer cannot agree on whether the degree of disability is not less than the relevant level, the worker may, subject to subsection (6), refer the question to the Director.